Colorful coverings of polytopes and piercing numbers of colorful d-intervals: Acknowledgment

 \section{Acknowledgment}

+We wish to thank Erel Segal-Halevi for pointing out a mistake in the statement of Theorem 1.3(2) in a previous version of this manuscript.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2017 semester.